Documentation Index

 Cursor uses the same configuration format as VS Code.
 Add this to your settings:Configuration Options

-- The configuration is similar to VS Code but might have slight differences in how settings are applied
+--toolsflag to enable only the tools you need - The configuration is similar to VS Code but might have slight differences in how settings are applied

 Verifying the Setup